ShaolinZhang/HACKxFDU-CrisisProbingUAV/README.md

 -------------------

 This demo iseveloped by Shaolin Zhang and Yiluo Li.
 A project for HACKxFDU on October 14-16, 2016, using DJI Phantom 4 and Ruff IoT Kit as Hardware and DJI Mobile SDK, Clarifai CV API and Ruff SDK as Software.

-**This project is the final 9 projects out of 60 competing teams at HACKxFDU and was awarded DJI Innovation and Entrepreneurship Award.**

 License
 -------------------